SERVICE · AGENTIC WORKFLOW

 How fast until the first workflow is live?

-Typically the first high-volume workflow enters canary rollout within 4–6 weeks.
-We embed as FDEs, focus first on the one process with the biggest impact, prove the result, then expand to other workflows—rather than committing to a company-wide rollout up front.
+Typically the first high-volume workflow enters canary rollout within 4 to 6 weeks.
+We embed as FDEs, focus first on the one process with the biggest impact, prove the result, then expand to other workflows, rather than committing to a company-wide rollout up front.

 How do you handle data security and compliance?